vibrationtoolbox/vtoolbox/Readme.rst

 demonstration examples, and data files containing raw experimental data.
 The codes include single degree of freedom response, response spectrum, finite elements, numerical integration, and phase plane analysis.
-It is included free with the text "Engineering Vibration" by Dr. Daniel J. Inman (Prentice Hall, 1994, 1998, 2001,...) and is provided as a download for later editions.
+It is included free with the text **Engineering Vibration** by Dr. Daniel J. Inman (Prentice Hall, 1994, 1998, 2001,...) and is provided as a download for later editions.

 The most current version, for use with the professional and student